FidelR0721/game/README.md

 * The option "Quit" will close the game

 #***Source Code***
-#Our source code is available on our GitHub page (link).
+#Our source code is available on our GitHub page (https://github.com/FidelR0721/game).
 It contains the source code for the original version of our game, however the code itself wasn't changed, instead the assets were repurposed.
-#